cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/technology_committee/contributing.md

 ---
-description: Everything you need to know as a member of the sponsor committee
+description: How to contribute to the Devopsdays Chattanooga docs site
 title: Contributing to this site
 sidebar_position: 5
 ---